Centipede vs St. Augustinegrass: Which Southern Lawn Is Right for You?

 Pick centipede when you want a Southern lawn that just exists with minimal intervention, especially on acidic, poorer soil in the Coastal Plain.
 Pick St. Augustine when you have significant tree shade, live near the coast, or need a more vigorous grass that recovers from damage faster.
 Neither handles heavy traffic well; for high-traffic lawns in the same climate range, bermuda or zoysia is the better pick.

-Centipedegrass vs St. Augustinegrass: At-a-Glance Comparison
+Centipedegrass vs St. Augustinegrass: at a glance

 Climate zone (USDA)